avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Ansible Role for Jenkins/README.md

 > To customize the Jenkins version based on your specific requirements, you can override these default values in your playbook.
 This is particularly useful when you want to install a different version of Jenkins.

-3. `install_jenkins.yml`: Ansible task folder for setting up Jenkins.
-It is split into several tasks.
-Let's break down each part.
+3. `install_jenkins.yml`: This file is included in the jenkins/tasks/main.yml file

 ```yaml
 ---